A precessing jet from a supermassive black hole: multi-wavelength observations of S5 1044+71: SED Modeling

 The EIC model adopted in this study is based on a convolutional neural network (CNN) surrogate approach that replaces computationally expensive numerical calculations, enabling efficient global inference of the model parameters.
 A detailed description of the model is provided in \citet{2024ApJ...971...70S}; here we summarize the key aspects.

 The emission region is assumed to be a spherical blob of radius $R$, located at a distance $R_{\rm diss}$ from the central black hole and filled with a uniform magnetic field.
 The blob moves relativistically along the jet with bulk Lorentz factor $\Gamma$; assuming a small viewing angle, the Doppler factor is $\delta \simeq \Gamma$.
-Following standard jet geometry, the distance of the dissipation region from the central engine scales with the emission region size as $R_{\rm diss} \simeq \Gamma R$.
+Assuming a conical jet with opening angle $\simeq 1/\Gamma$, the distance of the dissipation region from the central engine scales with the emission region size as $R_{\rm diss} \simeq \Gamma R$.

 Relativistic electrons are continuously injected into the emitting region according to a power-law distribution with an exponential cutoff,

 where $p$ is the electron spectral index, and $\gamma_{\min}$ and $\gamma_{\max}$ are the minimum and maximum Lorentz factors, respectively.
 The normalization $Q_{e,0}$ defines the total electron luminosity given by: